ktahar/ocaml-lp/README.md

 ## Status

-Currently only basic subset of LP file format is supported.
+Currently only basic features of LP file format are supported.
 (There is no standard of LP file, though.)

 ### supported